pawwapawa/ByteSprout/README.md

 ## Legal & Licensing

 ### Software License
 **GNU General Public License v3.0** - Source code freely available for modification and redistribution with proper attribution.
+Full license text available in repository.

+**Firmware Warranty Disclaimer**: The BYTE-90 open source firmware is provided "as is" without any warranty of any kind, either express or implied.
+No warranties are made regarding the firmware's functionality, reliability, compatibility, or fitness for any particular purpose.
+Users assume all risks associated with the use, modification, or distribution of the firmware.

+**Limitation of Liability**: In no event shall ALXV Labs be liable for any damages arising from the use of this firmware, including but not limited to hardware damage, data loss, personal injury, or any direct, indirect, incidental, special, or consequential damages.

-### BYTE-90 Intellectual Property Rights
+### BTYE-90 Intellectual Property Rights

+Trademark Notice: BTYE-90 is a trademark of ALXV Labs.
+Use of the BYTE-90 name or branding in derivative projects requires explicit written permission.

-**Protected Assets (© 2025 Alex Vong, ALXV Labs):**
+**Protected Assets (© 2025 (Alex)Tieu Long Vong, ALXV Labs):**
-- BYTE-90 logo and brand identity
+- BTYE-90 logo and brand identity
+- BYTE-90 name and branding
 - All animations and character designs
 - Visual identity and design elements
 - 3D printed models and digital files
+- Product packaging and marketing materials

 **Prohibited Actions:**
 1. Distribution of BYTE-90 animations, designs, or 3D models
-2. Modification of proprietary assets
+2. Modification and distribution of proprietary assets
-3. Commercial exploitation without authorization
+3. Commercial exploitation without authorization using BTYE-90 branding
-4. Sharing through other platforms or media
+4. Sharing proprietary assets through other platforms or media
 5. Creation of derivative works based on proprietary assets
+6. Using BTYE-90 trademark in product names or marketing

+**Permitted Fair Use:**

+- Educational discussion and analysis
+- Non-commercial review and commentary
+- Technical documentation referencing functionality
+- Academic research and study

+**Commercial Use Guidelines**

+- Open source firmware may be used commercially under GPL v3.0 terms
+- Must provide source code to end users
+- Cannot use BTYE-90 branding or proprietary animations and 3D printing designs
+- Must clearly identify as independent, non-affiliated product
+- Consider alternative naming that doesn't reference BTYE-90

 ### Acknowledgements
 - **Adafruit Industries**: Hardware libraries and sensor drivers
 - **Bitbank2**: AnimatedGIF library for efficient GIF rendering
 - **Espressif Systems**: ESP32 development framework and tools
 - **Seeedstudio**: XIAO ESP32S3 development board design
+- **Community Contributors**: Open source development and testing

 ---

 *Designed and developed by Alex Vong, ALXV LABS.
 This project represents the intersection of retro computing nostalgia and modern interactive design, creating a unique interactive designer toy experience for makers and collectors alike.*

+Version: 1.0.1 | Last Updated: [Date] | License: GPL v3.0